netlify/templates/src/site/template/nextjs-shopify-builder-io-starter-kit.md

 ## Goals and Features

-- Ultra high performance
+- Blazingly-fast, high performant ecommerce sites
-- SEO optimized
+- SEO friendly with built-in incremental static regeneration
-- Localization
+- Hyper-personalization (localization, A/B testing, and more) that does not impact performance
 - Themable
-- Personalizable (internationalization, a/b testing, etc)
-- Builder.io Visual CMS integrated
+- Builder.io headless CMS with visual editor integrated
-- Connect to Shopify data through Builder's high speed data layer
+- Connect to Shopify data through Builder.io's high speed data layer